jgilfelt/android-sqlite-asset-helper/README.markdown

 #### Ant/Eclipse

-If you are using the old build system, download and place the latest library [JAR][1] inside your project's `libs` folder.
+If you are using the old build system, download the latest library [JAR][1] and put it in your project's `libs` folder.

 Usage
 -----

+SQLiteAssetHelper is intended as a drop in alternative for the framework's [SQLiteOpenHelper](https://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html).
+Please familiarize yourself with the behaviour and lifecycle of that class.

 Extend `SQLiteAssetHelper` as you would normally do `SQLiteOpenHelper`, providing the constructor with a database name and version number: